talia-lyon/Software-Engineering-Summative1-2025/README.md

 # Risk Assessment Dashboard

 ## Introduction
 The Risk Assessment Dashboard is a web-based tool designed to streamline the process of assessing financial risks for supervisory teams.
-Built using Flask, HTML, and Plotly for interactive visualisations, the dashboard allows users to upload datasets, view key metrics, and analyse risks through graphical representations.
-This application is designed to support decision-making in regulatory environments by providing actionable insights.
+Built using Flask, HTML, and Plotly for interactive visualisations, the dashboard provides a platform for uploading datasets, viewing key metrics, and analysing risks through graphical representations.
+This aligns with best practices in software engineering, such as modular design and usability, as emphasised by Sommerville (2016).
+Furthermore, by incorporating interactive visualisations, the application adheres to principles of effective data communication outlined by Knaflic (2015), supporting decision-making in regulatory environments with actionable insights.

 ---